petbrueck/sdg16_sursol_manual/readme.md

     question along with its [signature
     capture](https://docs.mysurvey.solutions/questionnaire-designer/questions/capturing-signatures-with-a-picture-question/)
     feature.
-    Consider to add questions or static texts if respondents refuse to provide consent (`consent==2`).
-This often implies displaying instructions in static texts to interviewers that provide information on how to proceed, e.g. completing the interview and informing their supervisor, or asking the interviewer for reasons of refusal.
+    Users are advised to consider to add questions or static texts if respondents refuse to provide consent (`consent==2`).
+This often implies displaying instructions in static texts to interviewers that provide information on how to proceed, e.g. completing the interview and informing their supervisor, or asking the interviewer for reasons of refusal usingt text questions.

 </details>
 <details>